Beeger98/Abgabe_NumberParser/Readme.md

     |
 ____|
 ```
+More Digits can be teached by adding new Numbers into KnownChars in FourLinesCharacters.cs
 ### Example

 A minimal `numbers.txt` containing a single “row” of 1–5 (ensure at least one blank column between characters):